NASA-AMMOS/MMGIS/docs/pages/Configure/SPICE/SPICE.md

 {
   "body": {
     "{NAIF_BODY_NAME_OR_ID}": {
-      "desciption": "If a function uses this BODY, it will furnsh() all these direct kernels.", "kernels": [
+      "description": "If a function uses this BODY, it will furnsh() all these direct kernels.", "kernels": [
         "Full URL to kernel to download",
         "Or an object that indicates a meta-kernel (a kernel that lists out other kernels to download):",